Overview of Decision Matrices

 Department of Defense

-In June 2023, the Department of Defense (DoD) released its decision matrix for countering unwanted foreign influence as part of a Risk-Based Security Reviews policy.
-The policy identifies 4 risk factors: (1) foreign talent recruitment program participation; (2) funding sources from foreign countries of concern; (3) patent applications or patents filed outside the US; and (4) association or affiliation with an entity on US entity lists like the BIS Entity list and section 1286 of the 2019 NDAA (for the full description of these lists, please see the link below).
+In May 2025 the Department of Defense (DoD) updated its decision matrix for countering unwanted foreign influence as part of a Risk-Based Security Reviews policy.
+The policy identifies 4 risk factors: (1) participation in a Malign Foreign Talent Recruitment Program (MFTRP) or co-authorship with a participant in an MFTRP; (2) funding sources from foreign countries of concern; (3) patent applications or patents filed outside the US; and (4) affiliation with an entity on US restricted entity lists.
 Co-authorship with individuals on entity lists or the BIS Denied Persons List is considered a risk factor.
+The National Defense Authorization Act (NDAA) for FY 2025 prohibits the DoD from funding fundamental research projects that include collaboration with an institution or employee of an institution on DoD's list of problematic entities.
+If you are unsure if a collaborator is on this list, please submit a Restricted Party Screening Request to Vanderbilt Export Compliance.

 Defense Advanced Research Projects Agency